-Co-op students are sponges who want to soak up any knowledge they can during their placements, so it’s also a great opportunity for employers to offer mentorship and guidance to students at the beginning of their careers.
+Furthermore, it can be said that student interns are sponges who want to soak up any knowledge they can during their placements, so it’s also a great opportunity for employers to offer mentorship and guidance to students at the beginning of their careers.

 Find Your Future Employees

-Benefits of a Co-op Education Program for Students
+Benefits of an Internship Opportunity for Students

-Government Funding Support for Hiring Post-Secondary Students
+Government Grants for Hiring Students and Graduates

 Businesses often pursue government funding programs to hire students and post-secondary graduates.
 Among their many options, which include wage subsidies such as government grants and tax credits, businesses can strategically reduce their labour costs while also developing youth talent.
 Some of these resources include:

-Provided as a tax credit, businesses may claim up to 25-30% of a student’s wage to a maximum $3,000 per 10-week to 4-month co-op placement.
+Provided as a tax credit, businesses may claim up to 25-30% of a student’s wage to a maximum $3,000 per 10-week to four-month co-op placement.
 Businesses may claim this credit if they are a corporation that provided a qualifying work placement at a permanent establishment in Ontario for a student enrolled in a qualifying post-secondary co-operative education program.